mcguinnessa/OLED-091Mod-Temperature/README.md

 # OLED-091Mod-Temperature
 Daemon for displaying the temperature on a 0.91 LED display

+Needs to enable SPI and IC2 in raspi-config

 #Create Service
 create link to service file in /etc/systemd/system/OLED-091Mod-Temperature.service